 The Pharmacological Sciences Training Program is administered by an Executive Committee (EC) comprised of one faculty representative from each of the four participating programs, along with the Program Director and Co-Director.
 The PSTP supports doctoral students who are interested in developing a strong foundation in the basic principles of pharmacology and medicinal chemistry, and acquiring a broad knowledge of other related basic science disciplines, so that they can ultimately direct cutting-edge research in pharmacology and therapeutics and address scientific questions from multiple perspectives.

-Applications to the PSTP for the 2021 cohort will be considered from a diverse range of student groups, including students who are in the process of finishing their first year of graduate school as well as those who have completed years two and above.
 The PSTP currently has 6 available slots for students who are now completing year 1 of graduate school.
 Students chosen from this cohort will be eligible for two years of training grant funding.
-The PSTP also has 4 available slots for students who have completed years 2 and higher.
-Students chosen from this cohort will receive 1 year of training grant funding and may have reduced course requirements, depending on their previous training.
 All applicants to the PSTP must be enrolled in either the Biological Chemistry, Medicinal Chemistry, Pharmaceutical Sciences or Pharmacology Doctoral Program.
 Applicants must be US citizens or permanent residents to be eligible.

-To apply to the program, students should complete the online application by no later than 5 pm, May 24, 2021.
-All materials, including faculty letters of nomination and support, should be completed by the deadline.
+To apply to the program, students should complete the online application by no later than 5 pm, May 19, 2022.
+All materials, including letter of nomination from the thesis advisor and additional letter of support, should be completed by the deadline.

 I. Statement of Interest: Students should describe their thesis research, academic accomplishments, and explain why they are interested in joining the PSTP.
 They should describe how their participation in the program will help them achieve their research and training goals.
 (1 page limit) *Submitted through online application.